 Innovative products and services:

 All products and solutions are uniquely designed and made based on waste materials collected.
-Value creation through design of highly desirable, functional and aesthetically pleasing products through use of discarded industrial by-products otherwise deemed ‘valueless’ waste materials.
+Value creation through the design of highly desirable, functional, and aesthetically pleasing products through the use of discarded industrial by-products otherwise deemed ‘valueless’ waste materials.

 Their revenue is derived from 3 areas of the business.